Safety of our members is the #1 priority of every Boys & Girls Club in King County.

-Jane Ronngren, Vice President of Licensed Club Operations
+Jane Ronngren, Vice President, Program Services & Operations

 Boys & Girls Clubs of King County (BGCKC) insists that all staff members conduct themselves in a manner that exemplifies the highest standards of ethics and propriety during any endeavor or activity that could impact or reflect upon the mission, purpose, integrity, reputation and professional and business relationships of BGCKC.

 For 70 years, Boys & Girls Clubs of King County has worked hard to earn the trust of thousands of children, families, donors and community leaders.
 The practices in our Code of Ethics for Staff and Code of Ethics for Board Members help ensure that this trust continues.